ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ~~~~
 {: #RIV-Attestation-Model title='Layered RIV Attestation Model' artwork-align="left"}

-In Step 1, measurements are "extended", or hashed, into the TPM as processes start,
+In the Boot phase, measurements are "extended", or hashed, into the TPM as processes start,
-with the result that the PCR ends up containing a hash of all the measured hashes.
-In
+with the result that the TPM ends up containing hashes of all the measured hashes.
+Later, once the system is operational, during the Verification phase, signed
-Step 2, signed PCR digests are retrieved from the TPM for off-box analysis
+digests are retrieved from the TPM for off-box analysis.
-after the system is operational.

 ### What Does RIV Attest?

-TPM attestation is strongly focused on Platform Configuration Registers (PCRs), but those registers are only vehicles for certifying
+TPM attestation is focused on Platform Configuration Registers (PCRs), but those registers are only vehicles for certifying
 accompanying Evidence, conveyed in log entries.
 It is the hashes in log entries that are extended into PCRs, where the final PCR values
 can be retrieved in the form of a structure called a Quote, signed by an Attestation key known only to the TPM.
 The use of multiple PCRs serves only to
 provide some independence between different classes of object, so that one class of objects can be updated without changing the